 Calligraphy has a history of over 3000 years, initially often mimicking imagery closely.
 In modern times, the latter 5 types of calligraphy are the most commonly practiced ways of writing: 小篆(xiǎozhuàn) Small Seal script, 隸書 (隶书lìshū) Clerical Script,楷書 (楷书kǎishū) Regular script, 行書 (行书Xíngshū)Running Script,草書(草书cǎoshū) Cursive script.

 Regular or standard script is most common, with most signs and plaques carrying the telltale structure of this script.
 Seal scripts are used on ink seals (stamps) widely used in China for important documents or art.
-Day to day, the cursive fonts are popular for letters or self expression.
+Day to day, the cursive fonts are popular for letters or self expression, though you may need calligraphy translation services if not familiar.

 Ancient Chinese Symbols